yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Assignments.md

 Please submit your time information through this [google form](https://docs.google.com/a/yale.edu/forms/d/15xgPgfMmxOPJypJwNKVVUMEdPlxyR8saQEQeLSUoEmE/viewform).
 Some weeks may have multiple "assignments" numbered, see the week's assignments page for specifics.

 Assignments are due by the time class starts on Saturdays, **2:00pm**.
+Late assignments may not be graded, and you wouldn't receive helpful feedback about them.

 ### Assignment List